 BULLDOG HYPOPLASTIC TRACHEA:

-Bulldogs with this condition have an abnormal narrow windpipe that restricts airflow and proper breathing.
-As with the other upper airway abnormalities, narrowing of your bulldog airways can cause increased airway resistance, as well as an increase of negative intra-airway pressure.
+Bulldogs with this condition have an abnormally narrow windpipe that restricts airflow and proper breathing.
+As with the other upper airway abnormalities, narrowing of your bulldog airways can cause increased airway resistance, as well as an increase in negative intra-airway pressure.

 In contrast to the common notion, in the absence of concurrent respiratory or/and heart disease trachea hypoplasia is usually tolerated well in bulldogs as long as their elongated palate and stenotic nares are timely repaired.